Hyundai Azera Insurance Rates

 Rate estimates for individual coverage type:

-Rates are based on $500 physical damage deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 states and for all Azera models.
+Rate estimates include $500 deductible amounts, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all states and for all Azera models.

 Price Range by Coverage and Risk

-For a driver in their 40's, prices range range from the low end price of $522 for a discount liability-only rate to the much higher price of $2,300 for a high-risk driver policy.
+Using a middle-aged driver as an example, prices range range from as low as $522 for just the minimum liability insurance to the much higher price of $2,300 for a driver required to buy high-risk insurance.

 Price Range by Location

-Choosing to live in a large city can make a big difference on car insurance rates.
-Areas with sparse population tend to have lower incidents of physical damage claims than larger metro areas.
-The example below illustrates how location helps determine auto insurance rates.
+Your location has a significant impact on auto insurance rates.
+Areas with sparse population tend to have a lower frequency of accident claims than larger metro areas.
+The example below illustrates how where you live affects auto insurance rates.

-These examples illustrate why everyone should compare rates quotes for a specific zip code, instead of making a decision based on price averages.
+These examples show why everyone should compare rates for a specific zip code and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.